 On the other side of the equation, we need to increase incomes and put more money in the pockets of hardworking Angelenos.
 An L.A. resident needs to earn $47.52 an hour to afford the median cost of rent.
 Raising wages to keep pace with higher housing costs is a crucial preventative measure.
 Community-based organizations across the county have expanded training programs, employment opportunities, and support services to homeless individuals.
 These initiatives work together to ensure that people are able to secure jobs that provide enough income to afford a roof over their head.

 A critical step in preventing chronic homelessness is shortening the length of time someone goes without a home.
 One way to do that is through rapid re-housing: giving support to those who lost their homes with the goal of moving them into permanent housing as quickly as possible.

-This involves helping people experiencing homelessness find appropriate rental housing, providing them with financial assistance for rent and other costs associated with moving (security deposits, rental applications), and offering services such as job training, life skills training, and child care.
-The rental assistance begins at a nearly 100% level and then reduces to zero over a period of time, during which the person regains their stability and secures their own income.
+This involves helping people experiencing homelessness to find appropriate rental housing, providing them with financial assistance for rent and other costs associated with moving, like security deposits and rental applications, and offering services such as job training, life skills training, and child care.

 Everyone In is a community movement to build public and political will to end our homelessness and housing crisis by fighting for the solutions we know work—the solutions you just read about.